stevomatthews/Spoon-Knife/test-toc.md

 When one party's cookie value is greater than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).

-At this point there are two conditions possible (at least theoretically):
+At this point there are two "handshake flows" possible (at least theoretically):
 *parallel*  and *serial*.

-The **parallel** condition only occurs if the messages with `URQ_WAVEAHAND` are sent and received by both peers at precisely the same time.
-This *might* happen in either of two situations:
-- if both parties start sending `URQ_WAVEAHAND` messages perfectly simultaneously, or
-- if the party B starts later but sends its `URQ_WAVEAHAND` message during the gap between the moment when the "earlier" party A had sent its message, and the moment when that message is received (that is, if each party receive the message from its peer immediately after having sent its own).
-While these are very rare cases, they have been accounted for in SRT processing.

->>>>>>>>>>>>>>>>>>>>>>>>>>>
+#### Serial Handshake FLow

-In the **serial** condition, one party is always first, and the other follows.
+In the **serial** handshake flow, one party is always first, and the other follows.
-That is, while both parties are repeatedly sending `URQ_WAVEAHAND` messages, at some point one will find it has received an `URQ_WAVEAHAND` message before it can send its next one.
-The peer has however missed the previous `URQ_WAVEAHAND` message, and now agent is going to send `URQ_CONCLUSION` message, so in result this message is the very first message received by the peer.
-This process can be then described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):
+That is, while both parties are repeatedly sending `URQ_WAVEAHAND` messages, at some point one party (let's call it party A) will find it has received a `URQ_WAVEAHAND` message before it can send its next one, so sends a `URQ_CONCLUSION` message in response.
+Meantime, the peer (party B) has missed the `URQ_WAVEAHAND`messages sent by party A, and so the `URQ_CONCLUSION` message will represent the first time it has heard from party A.

+This process can be described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):

 1. Initially, both parties are in the *waving* state.
 Alice sends a handshake message to Bob: